paulina-rodriguez/Project_SimSight/README.md

 ### Versions:
 Current working version is SimSight.py and SimSight.ipynb
-Note: Other SimSight versions such as SimSight(1).py etc are older versions
+Note: Other SimSight versions such as SimSight(1).py etc are older versions SimSight-Demo is a Jupyter Notebook demo that searches PMA database and plots results of a single word

 ### Helpful Links: